nebulastream/nebulastream/docs/Coding_Guidelines.md

 # Exceptions and Error Handling
-We use exceptions together with exceptions for handling errors or user input for error handling and avoid error codes [Stroustrup Exceptions](https://www.stroustrup.com/bs_faq2.html#exceptions-why).

-TODO once DD is done: (Link to the design document of the error handling).
+TODO once DD is done, we will add the guidelines here.